rikuf2/basic-csharp/src/content/part2/part2-3.md

 *****************
 ```

-##### Section 4
+* Section 4

-* create a method called PrintTriangle(int size) that prints a triangle by using the PrintStars method.
+Create a method called PrintTriangle(int size) that prints a triangle by using the PrintStars method.
 So the call PrintTriangle(4) should print the following:

 ```console
 *